 - Adirondack Golf Tips and Tales

 Evocative of the hills and mountains of golf's native Scotland, the Adirondack Mountains are home to a rich history of golf tradition.
-Contact the reservations team at High Peaks Resort for our pre-season golf packages and golf at a historic Adirondack golf course:
+And the High Peaks Resort is conveniently located to many world-renowned golf courses.
+Book your stay at High Peaks Resort for an amazing Adirondack golf getaway today!

 - Whiteface Club and Resort; 18-hole course designed in 1898 by John Van Kleek